pcms documentation

 level: DEBUG

-# The source folder of the site, containing the unbuilt site templates.
-Relative to
+# The source folder of the site, containing the page content.

 source: "site"